BirdLifeInternational/track2kba/README.md

 Then, we select a smoothing parameter value, based on our understanding of the species movement ecology, as well as our understanding of the management context within which these movements occur.

 (*IndEffectTest here.
-Doesn't work well, \[long run time\] with these many individuals, GPS-data\]*)
+Doesn't work well, \[long run time\] with this many individual, GPS-data\]*)

 Using this smoothing value, we can run Kernel Density Estimation for each individual, with `estSpaceUse`.
+We need to specify the isopleth at which level we want to use utilisation distributions - this is by default set to 50, as the 50% utilisation distribution (where an animal spends about half of its time) is commonly used to define an animal's 'core range' (Lascelles et al. 2016).

 ``` r
 KDEs <- estSpaceUse(